For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Picidae (Woodpeckers)

-SOUTHERN SOOTY-WOODPECKER (Mulleripicus fuliginosus) – Seen by Dave only.
-[E*]
+SOUTHERN SOOTY-WOODPECKER (Mulleripicus fuliginosus) [E*]

 Falconidae (Falcons and Caracaras)

-PHILIPPINE FALCONET (Microhierax erythrogenys) – Incredibly cute, as are all of the other falconets.
-[E]
+PHILIPPINE FALCONET (Microhierax erythrogenys) [E]

 Cacatuidae (Cockatoos)